 It is an exciting time to be a part of the Agricultural and Biosystems Engineering Department at Iowa State.
 The department continues to grow with over 740 undergraduate and graduate students.
 This is an all-time high for our department.
-To accommodate this growth and to continue to address the most pressing issues of agricultural and biosystems engineering industries worldwide, the ABE department is planning a major expansion into a new building.
+To accommodate this growth and to continue to address the most pressing issues of agricultural and biosystems engineering industries worldwide, the ABE department moved into brand new facilities the summer of 2014.

 The building project raised more than $14 million from private sources including a $5 million lead gift from Dr. Virgil Elings, a $5 million gift from the Sukup family, a John Deere gift of $1.25 million, $500,000 from an alumnus, $256,000 from Sauer Danfoss Company, $250,000 from Ag Leader, and $200,000 from the Iowa Pork Producers Association.
-The actual groundbreaking took place in March 2012.
+The groundbreaking took place in March 2012.

 To see photos of the construction process, check out our Flickr page.